DataDog/dd-sdk-reactnative/packages/core/README.md

 **Minimum React Native version**: SDK supports React Native version 0.63.4 or higher.
 Compatibility with older versions is not guaranteed out of the box.

+**Note**: Versions `1.0.0-rc5` and above require having `compileSdkVersion = 31` in your app setup for Android, and this requirement also implies that Build Tools version 31+, Android Gradle Plugin 7+ and Gradle 7+ should be used.
+You can modify the versions used by changing the values in the `buildscript.ext` block of your app's top-level `build.gradle` file.
+Having React Native version `0.67+` is also recommended.

 ### Specify application details in UI

 1. In the [Datadog app][1], select **UX Monitoring > RUM Applications > New Application**.